SCOTT SIMON, HOST:

 HANS MARTENS: They know their responsibility and I think they more or less live up to it but not without battles, of course, because that is the political game.
 But they always come together and find a solution in the end.

 REEVES: De Gaulle would be pleased.
 Philip Reeves, NPR News, Berlin.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.